Islam in Iran: Sunni dynasties in Iran

-Shi'ism in Iran before the rule of the Safavids
+Shia dynasties in Iran

 Although Shi'as have lived in Iran since the earliest days of Islam, the writers of the Four Books of Shi'a ahadith were Iranians of the pre-Safavid era and there was one Shi'a dynasty in part of Iran during the tenth and eleventh centuries, according to Mortaza Motahhari the majority of Iranian scholars and masses remained Sunni till the time of the Safavids.

 The domination of the Sunni creed during the first nine Islamic centuries characterizes the religious history of Iran during this period.
 There were however some exceptions to this general domination which emerged in the form of the Zaydīs of Tabaristan, the Buwayhid, the rule of Sultan Muhammad Khudabandah (r.
 Shawwal 703-Shawwal 716/1304-1316) and the Sarbedaran.
 Nevertheless, apart from this domination there existed, firstly, throughout these nine centuries, Shia inclinations among many Sunnis of this land and, secondly, original Imami Shiism as well as Zaydī Shiism had prevalence in some parts of Iran.
 During this period, Shia in Iran were nourished from Kufah, Baghdad and later from Najaf and Hillah.

 However, during the first nine centuries there are four high points in the history of this linkage: